daniele-frade/42sp-cursus/04_born2beroot/README.md

 ## ⭐ Bonus

 You don’t have to do all the bonuses.
+Considering this, I only implemented the first part.

 - Set up partitions correctly so you get a structure similar to the one below: